6 Childhood Emotional Wounds

 What are childhood emotional wounds?

 Most psychological problems are rooted in emotional trauma during childhood.
-Your childhood experiences influence your personality and attitude towards different situations in life.
+Your childhood experiences influence your personality and attitude towards different situations in life, highly influenced by our early life experiences.

 If these experiences were traumatic and caused a lot of suffering, chances are those fears will stick to you during adulthood.
 Likewise, you may react like a child when facing certain stressful situations.